-Together with the University of Oxford in 2014, he co-founded Nightstar Therapeutics in order to expand the retinal gene therapy programme towards worldwide approval for patients with retinal diseases.
-After listing on NASDAQ in 2017, Nightstar Therapeutics was acquired by Biogen in 2019, making it one of the three most successful British biotechnology company buyouts of all time.
+Together with the University of Oxford in 2014, he co-founded Nightstar Therapeutics in order to expand retinal gene therapy towards worldwide approval for patients with retinal diseases.
+After listing on NASDAQ in 2017, Nightstar Therapeutics was acquired by Biogen in 2019, making it one of the most successful British biotechnology company buyouts of all time.
 To date, he has helped raise over a billion dollars of funding for retinal gene therapy.

 MB ChB DPhil FRCOphth FRCS FACS FMedSci

 - Fellow of Merton College

 Our clinical and laboratory research is dedicated to finding new treatments for blindness, particularly in patients with incurable retinal diseases, using stem cell-based approaches, gene therapy or electronic retinas.
 We are also developing new techniques for cataract and retinal surgery.
 Our recent research achievements include:

 - 2020: Highest visual acuity ever recorded in a blind patient using a surgically implanted bionic eye, in collaboration with Retina Implant AG (Acta Ophthalmol, 2020)

 - 2020: First gene therapy treatment available through the NHS following the NICE approval of Luxturna as a treatment for childhood blindness (BBC News).